amehmeto/my-config-files/README.md

 ## Open file on WebStorm from iTerm
 Preference > Profiles > Advanced
 Semantic History > Open with editor... > WebStorm

+## New window openning at max height
+Preference > Profiles > Window
+Set "Style" to "Normal"
+Under "Settings for New Windows", set:
+Column: 80
+Row: 80